Four methods to check the default gateway or router IP Address in Linux

-Your default gateway is the IP address of your router that you should aware of that.
+Your default gateway is the IP address of your router that you should be aware.

 Typically this is automatically detected by your operating system during installation, if not then you may need to change it.

-A gateway is a router that acts as an access point to passes network data from one networks to another networks.
+A gateway is a router that acts as an access point to pass network data from one network to another.

 The below articles will help you to gather some other information which is similar to this topic.